Jun 29, 2026 · 9 min read

 For startups and small businesses, common examples include Google Workspace, Slack, Trello, Notion, HubSpot, and monday.com.

 In many African markets, off-the-shelf tools are especially useful when businesses need to professionalize operations quickly.
-A Lagos-based consulting firm might use Google Workspace, Slack, and QuickBooks to replace scattered emails and manual invoices.
-A retailer in Nairobi might use a POS and inventory platform to track stock across branches.
+A London-based consulting firm might use Google Workspace, Slack, and QuickBooks to replace scattered emails and manual invoices.
+A retailer in Texas might use a POS and inventory platform to track stock across branches.
 A logistics business in Accra might start with route planning and CRM tools before investing in custom dispatch software.

 Off-the-shelf software is usually better when your needs are common, your budget is limited, or you need to improve operations quickly.